AmbireTech/adex-market/README.md

 We save each hostname to a collection called `websites` where each entry contains `hostname`, `publisher` (publisher address), a few Alexa-specific properties (`rank`, `reachPerMillion`) and a few verification-specific properties (`verifiedForce`, `verifiedIntegration`, `verifiedOwnership`).

 Whether a record is considered valid is determined at query-time rather than when saving the record.
 This is done for two reasons: 1) to check for duplicates (whether another publisher verified the same hostname before you) and 2) so we can change what we consider to be "verified" at any point.
-For example, right now we accept either DNS TXT (ownership) verification or integration, but at some point we may only accept DNS TXT and we want to be able to change this quickly without migrating the DB.
+For example, right now we accept either DNS TXT (ownership) verification or `.well-known/adex.txt` (`verifiedOwnership`) or manual verification (`verifiedForce`), but in the past we used to accept `verifiedIntegration` too.

 If many records with the same hostname exist (but for a different publisher), only one is considered valid: the oldest one that is passing verification.